-Medicaid for Therapy
+Medicaid for Mental Health Coverage

 Does Medicaid cover therapy?

-While Medicaid is available directly through the client’s state, many individuals sign up for their Medicaid benefits through a third-party health insurance company.
+While Medicaid is available directly through the client’s state, many individuals sign up for their Medicaid coverage benefits through a third-party health insurance company.
 Either way, Medicaid provides coverage to help offset the cost of therapy for its members.

 How do I check if my Medicaid plan covers therapy?